Severe Thunderstorm Warning issued for Antelope, Boone, Madison, Platte by NWS - News Break

 Severe Thunderstorm Warning issued for Antelope, Boone, Madison, Platte by NWS

-Effective: 2021-06-22 19:01:00 CDT Expires: 2021-06-22 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Omaha.
-Target Area: Antelope; Boone; Madison; Platte A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM CDT FOR SOUTHWESTERN MADISON...NORTHWESTERN PLATTE...SOUTHEASTERN ANTELOPE AND NORTHEASTERN BOONE COUNTIES At 701 PM CDT, a severe thunderstorm was located 8 miles northwest of Newman Grove, or 24 miles southwest of Norfolk, moving southeast at 20 mph.
+Effective: 2021-06-22 18:53:00 CDT Expires: 2021-06-22 19:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Antelope; Boone; Madison; Platte The National Weather Service in Omaha has issued a * Severe Thunderstorm Warning for Southwestern Madison County in northeastern Nebraska Northwestern Platte County in northeastern Nebraska Southeastern Antelope County in northeastern Nebraska Northeastern Boone County in northeastern Nebraska * Until 730 PM CDT. * At 653 PM CDT, a severe thunderstorm was located 10 miles east of Petersburg, or 25 miles west of Norfolk, moving southeast at 20 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Newman Grove around 725 PM CDT.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Newman Grove.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov